orstavik/JoiEvents/docs/1b_EventLoop/10_Pattern_EventRoadMap.md

 An event cascade is a series of events and actions that trigger each other with a domino-effect.
 When one event occurs another might or must follow.

 In this chapter we make a JS map of these events with the key being the trigger event.
-We need two different maps:
+We need three different maps:
 1. `EventRoadMap.UNPREVENTABLES`: all the different possible events that an event might trigger that CANNOT be stopped using `.preventDefault()`.
 2. `EventRoadMap.PREVENTABLES`: all the different possible events that an event might trigger that CAN be stopped using `.preventDefault()`.
 3. `EventRoadMap.ALL`: all the different possible events that an event might trigger.